 If you own an RV for weekend trips, camping, and the occasional long adventure, you will pay a different rate than someone who has decided to travel the country and live in an RV full-time.
 These distinctions are the difference between a recreational RV policy and a full-time RV policy.

-A full-time policy may cost more for a number of reasons, including the simple fact that if you live in your motorhome year-round, you’ll be traveling more—and more miles traveled could mean higher insurance costs.
-With a full-time policy, you may be able to add coverage that works more like homeowner’s insurance since the RV is functioning as your home.
+A full-time policy can be more expensive because if you live in your motorhome all year, you will travel more.
+More travel can lead to higher insurance costs.
+With a full-time policy, you can add coverage similar to homeowner’s insurance because the RV is your home.

 Is There a Difference Between RV Insurance and Travel Trailer Insurance?

 Yes.
-An RV is different from a towable trailer, and they require separate types of insurance coverage because an RV has its own motor, while a trailer does not.
+An RV is different from a towable trailer.
+They each require separate types of insurance coverage because an RV has its own motor, while a trailer does not.

-You might not even be required to purchase insurance for your trailer, depending on the state.
-Keep in mind if you are leaving the state with that trailer, another state may not require it to be insured, but it’s a good idea to do so.
+Depending on the state, you may not even need to purchase insurance for your trailer.
+However, you should consider whether or not you are leaving the state with that trailer, another state may not require it to be insured, but it’s a good idea to do so.
 Of course, if you have financed the purchase of the trailer, your lender may require some level of insurance coverage.

 How Can I Save Money on RV Insurance?